-The Jack and Jackie Bevins Case, Part 2
+The Murder of Jack Bevins – Part 2 (Maine)

 When York Police Detectives found the body of John “Jack” Bevins on his bathroom floor, surrounded by blood and shell casings, it was obvious they were dealing with a homicide.
 But what unfolded from that April afternoon in 1990 was a complex criminal case and a defense never-before seen at trial in the State of Maine.